badmeet/OperatingSystem/README.md

-Here are some codes of Operating Systems for CPU Scheduling, Memory Allocation and Bankers Algo
+Here are some codes of Operating Systems for CPU Scheduling, Memory Allocation, Bankers Algo and Semaphore.